fenago/katacoda-scenarios/azure-functions/azure-functions-trigger-blob/steps/3/text.md

 3. In the search field, type blob and then choose the Blob trigger template.

-4.  prompted, select Install to install the Azure Storage extension any dependencies in the function app.
-After installation succeeds, select Continue.
+4. If prompted, select **Install** to install the Azure Storage extension any dependencies in the function app.
+After installation succeeds, select **Continue**.

     ![](https://github.com/fenago/katacoda-scenarios/raw/master/azure-functions/azure-functions-trigger-blob/steps/3/4.png)